A new twist on the Majorana surface code: Bosonic and fermionic defects for fault-tolerant quantum computation: Basic MSC Ingredients

 Topological systems sometimes admit gapped boundaries, with a classification that is possible purely by considering the model's anyon content (see Appendix~\ref{app:Lagrangian_subgroups} for details).
 A system is gapped if the gap in energy between ground and lowest-energy excited states is bounded from below by a constant independent of the system size.
 Gapped boundaries of topological models are not only important from a condensed matter perspective \cite{Kitaev_Kong, Protected_Edge_Modes}, but also play an important role in quantum computation \cite{Bravyi_Kitaev_Codes_with_Bdry, BBrown_Twists_CC, QC_with_Gapped_Boundaries2017}.

 In the MSC there exist three topologically-distinct types of gapped boundary, which can be colored red, green and blue respectively.
-They are distinguished from one another by the color of string operator that can terminate on that boundary.
+These are shown in Figure~\ref{fig:MSC_bdrys}.
+The three boundaries are distinguished from one another by the color of string operator that can terminate on that boundary.
 (Equivalently by the plaquette color not appearing on the boundary.)
 For example, in Figure~\ref{fig:Patch}, the top and bottom boundaries are green, since the green string operator $\bar{Z}$ terminates on both of them.
-Equivalently, any green anyons present in the system may be brought into proximity of a green boundary, where local, fermion-parity-preserving processes (e.g. the application of a green bond operator) can result in the anyon being absorbed by the boundary: we say that the anyon ``condenses" at that boundary. $C$-boundaries (for $C=R,G,B$) can condense only $C$-anyons.
+Equivalently, any green anyons present in the system may be brought into proximity of a green boundary, where local, fermion-parity-preserving processes (e.g., the application of a green bond operator) can result in the anyon being absorbed by the boundary: we say that the anyon ``condenses" at that boundary. $\mathsf{C}$-boundaries (for $\mathsf{C}=\mathsf{R},\mathsf{G},\mathsf{B}$) can condense only $\mathsf{C}$-anyons.
+Anyon condensation processes are shown in Figure~\ref{fig:MSC_bdrys}.
 Beyond this classification, fermionic systems have an extra $Z_2$ fermion parity grading along their one-dimensional boundaries.
 We will explore this further in the next section.